highchair/artinruins-com/_property/1088-main-st-pwt.md

 ### History

-Originally a jewelry production shop, the machinery was run by belts that came off the driveshafts mounted to the ceiling.
-This was common in jewelry shops — it saved floor space provided continuous power to cutting and grinding machinery.
+[A 1923 Sanborn Map, Plate 239,](//repository.library.brown.edu/studio/item/bdr:384587/){:target="_blank"} labels this property as “Lincoln Machine Co.”
+The bulk of the building was a machine shop, probably servicing machinery or creating it for local mills.
+Sometime after that it was used for jewelry making.

-The building and most of the surrounding buildings appear on the earliest aerial photos we can find from 1939.
-We have not been able to find earlier insurance maps that could help date the building.
+As a jewelry production shop, the machinery was run by belts that came off the driveshafts mounted to the ceiling.
+This was common in jewelry shops — it saved floor space and provided continuous power to cutting and grinding machinery.